 The statistics table includes a number of tabs that show different attendance data format.
 The default table displays key attendance measures including percentage presence and absent statistics.

-Another tab is available that compares the particular student's attendance along with different student groups.
+The Group Comparison tab allows you to compare the particular student's attendance along with different student groups.

 You can see a report that shows who changed each attendance mark, and when that change happened.

 A student's attendance marks are listed in full for the academic year so far.
 You can review statutory morning and afternoon marks by clicking on the Statutory/Roll Call tab.

 You can update attendance marks by using the Bulk action button.
 A slide-over will be displayed in order to apply the appropriate attendance mark on the selected days, by specifying whether you would like to update all morning and/or afternoon roll calls or otherwise update individual sessions.

 We show marks for all sessions, not just lessons, that a student is set to attend, on the Attendance > Marks by Date page on their profile.
 This will help you quickly work out where to find a student, and tell when a student is missing a lesson due to an intervention or internal exclusion rather than absence.